jaynerro/jaynerro/README.md

 I am using MAMP to interact with the web page.
 Go to https://www.mamp.info/en/downloads/ if you want to download it.
 Then you need to clone the projet in MAMP/htdocs and run Apache to display the web page.

 ## About me
 As a recently graduated cybersecurity engineer, I learn about cybersecurity on a daily basis, both in my job and through self-study.
-My goal is to centralize my acquired knowledge in one place so that I can find it whenever I want and keep track of my learning.
+My goal is to centralize my acquired knowledge in one place so that I can find it whenever I want and keep track of my learning, while making it available to everyone.

 This is why I created Jaynerro : to gather some concepts of Cybersecurity and more precisely on the offensive security / Ethical Hacking for those who are interested.